Develop

 Every federated user has:

-An ID that is unique to the developer organization it was created under
+• An ID that is unique to the developer team it was created under

-A unique name given to a federated user if their display name is already taken by another user, formatted {display_name}# followed by a numerical ID
+• A unique name given to a federated user if their display name is already taken by another user, formatted as {display_name}# followed by a numerical ID

 Most federated authorization APIs require some of the data above in either the path or query.
 Several APIs pass back a data object containing the information above, which can be used to obtain the required data.